Recursive CTEs Explained

 The general layout is similar to a non-recursive CTE.
 It is defined using WITH, consists of a query definition, and precedes the statement using the CTE.

 Yet, there are significant differences.
-A recursive CTE must contain a UNION ALL statement and, to be recursive, have a second query definition which references the CTE itself.
+A recursive CTE must contain a UNION ALL statement and, to be recursive, have a second query definition that references the CTE itself.

 Let’s look at a simple example.